3dcinetv/M3G-Blender-Exporter/README.md

 - M3G Viewer 0.3 by WizzWorks
 - M3G Viewer by HiCorp

-If it works in these, it works.
+If it works in these, your file is ready for J2ME environment.

 ---